bateni1380/Multithread-Programming-In-C-And-CPP/README.md

 The run_server.cpp is a C++ server which provides multithreaded matrix multiplication api's using only boost library.

-The grep.c is another project for my OS course which is a simple implementation of grep in C (not c++) which search for regx patterns in folders using built-in libraries of C in linux.
+The grep.c is another project for my OS course which is a simple implementation of grep in C (not c++) which searchs for regx patterns in folders using built-in libraries of C in linux.

 ## Multithreaded Matrix Multiplication C++ Server